-Posted on May 07 2012 by Alistair Barnett in WP-Mysterious Tutorials
+Posted on May 07 2012 byin WP-Mysterious Tutorials

 Adding thumbnail images to your posts is pretty simple.
 Follow the short guide, and you’ll know all you need to know.

 The theme will automatically display post thumbnails for each post unless you deactivate this feature on the Theme Settings page under “Basic Site Settings.